 RE (Religious Education)

 Our promotion of Spiritual, Moral, Social and Cultural understanding, underpins everything that we strive to achieve.
-Our Statutory Inspection of Anglican Schools (SIAS) report recognised the strong emphasis the school has on Christian values, This means that our school is distinctively recognisable as a Church School.
-The extremely positive relationship between the school and the church facilitates a consistent and aspirational Christian vision for the school which enhances pupils’ spiritual, moral, social and cultural development.
+Our Statutory Inspection of Anglican Schools (SIAS) report recognised the strong emphasis the school has on Christian values.
+We are proud to be a distinctive and recognisable church school.
+The extremely positive relationship between the schools and the local churches facilitates a consistent and aspirational Christian vision for the school which enhances pupils’ spiritual, moral, social and cultural development.